 The per capita income in Tiburon in 2018 was $112,368, which is wealthy relative to California and the nation.
 This equates to an annual income of $449,472 for a family of four.

 Tiburon is a somewhat ethnically-diverse town.
 The people who call Tiburon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tiburon residents report their race to be White, followed by Asian.
-Important ancestries of people in Tiburon include English, German, Irish, Italian, and Russian.
+Important ancestries of people in Tiburon include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Tiburon is English.
 Other important languages spoken here include Spanish and Russian.